mokimo/milo/due_diligence.md

 ## Current Issue

-We have two main problems in our PR automation system:
+We have two problems in our PR automation system:

 1. **Stale Label Interference**
    - The stale label system is being reset by automated workflow comments